The Effects of Substance Abuse on Oral Health

 • Prostate Problems—Men with periodontal disease may suffer from prostate problems.

-• Cardiovascular Disease—Bacteria enter the bloodstream causing plaque build-up in the arteries.
+• Cardiovascular Disease—Bacteria enter the bloodstream, causing plaque build-up in the arteries.

 • Infertility—Women can experience infertility from gum disease.